1989 Loma Prieta earthquake: 1989 World Series and television coverage

 It is likely that the World Series game saved many lives, as Bay Area residents who would have normally been on the freeways were at home ready to watch the game when the earthquake hit.
 It is a rough estimate that thousands of people may have otherwise been on the Cypress Structure during the 5:00 pm rush-hour, as the structure was said to have carried 195,000 vehicles a day.

-In popular culture

-The earthquake is featured in films and television shows: